Cascades leisure centre

 He went on: “While it will, of course, cost more to build a new leisure centre, the feasibility study is clear that this should be balanced against the significant benefits starting with a blank sheet of paper will bring in terms of designing a more modern and rationally designed building, with the greater capacity for generating income that will bring.”

-But equally, it would include accommodation for partner organisations such as the NHS to provide health and well-being centres for local people.
+It would include accommodation for partner organisations such as the NHS to provide health and well-being centres for local people.

 Cllr Mochrie-Cox said: “This is not just about providing a top-line, regional leisure centre for the enjoyment of local people.